tompave/voucher-technical-test/README.md

 Context
 ---
-As a busines we acquire new customers from marketing channels, We incentivise a new customers first bag of coffee because we know our coffee is incredible We have a range of incentives to entice new customers
+As a business we acquire new customers from marketing channels, We incentivise a new customers first bag of coffee because we know our coffee is incredible We have a range of incentives to entice new customers